trallard/BAD_days/README.md

 ```
 jupyter notebook
 ```
 Alternatively, if you have the Anaconda navigator you can open an instance from there.

-For more information visit https://jupyter.readthedocs.io/en/latest/running.html#running
+For more information on running the notebooks server visit: https://jupyter.readthedocs.io/en/latest/running.html#running

 ## 3. Installing the R Kernel
 This course will be using the [IRKernel](https://github.com/IRkernel/IRkernel).
 This has not been made available as a package from CRAN (yet).
-So in order to install the Kernel you need to install it via the `devtools` package (see [here](https://irkernel.github.io/installation/))
+So in order to install the Kernel you need to install it via the `devtools` package (see [here](https://irkernel.github.io/installation/)):
 ```R
 install.packages('devtools')
 devtools::install_github('IRkernel/IRkernel')